 There are few better ways to experience the country you’re traveling through than a long, leisurely road trip.
-That being said, they come with their fair share of challenges as well—traffic, the price of gas, and terrible fast food among them.
+That being said, they come with their fair share of challenges as well: traffic, the price of gas, and terrible fast food among them.

 Luckily, there are many apps that make road tripping a whole lot easier.
-From the cheapest place to fill up along your route to last-minute hotel deals, great places to eat to finding parking and public bathrooms, we’ve selected some of the best road trip apps to download before you hit the highway.
+From the cheapest place to fill up along your route to last-minute hotel deals, great places to eat to finding parking and public bathrooms, we’ve found some of the best road trip apps to download before you hit the highway.

 Roadtrippers simplifies planning a road trip.
 Enter where you want to go and where you’ll be leaving from, and the app lets you know about cool, strange, and exciting stops along the way that won’t be filled with other tourists.

 It’ll also calculate approximately how long the trip will take, and the cost of gas.
 It’s like having a local expert with you every mile of the way.
 Roadtrippers is available on the App Store and Google Play.

 Gas can really eat into your travel budget, especially on a long road trip.
 GasBuddy finds the cheapest gas available across the United States and Canada.
 You can search gas prices nearby when you’re running low, or by city or zip code to get an idea of prices along your route.